Need a hand? We got you!

 When it comes to caregiving, every decision counts.
 Whether short-term or ongoing care, The Nanny Loft pairs you with trustworthy professionals who match your family’s unique needs.
 At The Nanny Loft, you don’t just get a provider – you get a dedicated specialist invested in seeing your family and loved ones thrive.

-We currently cover all of Lehigh County and the surrounding areas.
-We also help families in parts of NJ for long-term Nanny searches.
+We currently cover all of Lehigh County and the surrounding areas including Northampton County, Bucks County, and more.
+We also help families in Warren County, Essex County, and Hunterdon County in New Jersey for long-term Nanny searches.

 The best way to reach someone is by clicking the contact us link on our website or calling us at 610-212-6656.